yojiwatanabe/TSC-Ferret/README.md

 ### Usage
 1. Enter your Tenable Security Center host URL in the `dumpPluginOut.py` `HOST` global variable
-2. Execute `run.py [-s SEARCH_LIST] [-R REPO_LIST] [-H HOST_LIST] [--ip_range IP_RANGE] PLUGIN_ID`, where `PLUGIN_ID` is the desired plugin ID whose data will be retrieved and `SEARH_LIST` is the name of the file containing search queries.
+2. Execute `python run.py [-s SEARCH_LIST] [-R REPO_LIST] [-H HOST_LIST] [--ip_range IP_RANGE] PLUGIN_ID`, where `PLUGIN_ID` is the desired plugin ID whose data will be retrieved and `SEARH_LIST` is the name of the file containing search queries.
 All the other arguments are for filtering the output table
 3. Open `results.html` in an internet browser to see your results

 ### Search Queries
-TenableSecurityCenterSearch allows for special queries for all plugins.
+Tenable Security Center Search allows for special queries for all plugins.
 This gives the user more control over how they wish to retrieve the plugin output.
 A text file (.txt) with newline separated words can be used to specify which word to query.
 For example, if one was interested in `gcc`, `make`, and `python` on different hosts, the text file would look like:
 ```
 gcc
 make